San7o/hive-operator/docs/DESIGN.md

 The HiveData resource is used to communicate information between the discover and the loader controller.
-The relationship between an HivePolicy and an HiveData is one to many, where each HiveData must have an HiveResource.
+The relationship between an HivePolicy and an HiveData is one to many, where each HiveData must have an HivePolicy.

 The loader uses information from this resource to instruct the eBPF program to filter certain inodes.